saschagrunert/kubernix/README.md

 #### Restart

-If you start KuberNix again, then it will re-use the configuration during cluster bootstrap.
-This means that you can modify all data inside the run root for testing purposes.
-The startup of the process itself will be initiated by a parsed YAML file named `run.yaml`, which is available inside the directory for the corresponding component.
-This means for example for the etc component:
+If you start KuberNix again in the same run directory, then it will re-use the configuration during the cluster bootstrapping process.
+This means that you can modify all data inside the run root for testing and debugging purposes.
+The startup of the individual components will be initiated by YAML files called `run.yml`, which are available inside the directories of the corresponding components.
+For example, etc gets started via:

 ```
 > cat kubernix-run/etcd/run.yml